theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 The third generation of sequencing, nowadays also known as next-generation sequencing, brought two innovations to the market.
 First, long-read sequencing, which describes the ability to obtain nucleotide fragments of longer lengths than the usual Illumina short-read sequencers generate (order of 75 to 300 base pairs depending on the sequencer).
 This is especially important for the assembly of novel genomes without an available reference genome.
 Second, the ability to sequence in real time is another major advancement in third generation sequencing.
 Combined with portable sequencers, which are small in size and do not require further complex machines for the chemistry, sequencing is now "field-ready" and can be used even far away from laboratory facilities to collect samples.

-Pacific Biosciences' (PacBio) introduced zero-mode waveguide (ZMW) sequencing in 2010, which uses so-called nanoholes containing a single DNA polymerase.
+Pacific Biosciences (PacBio) introduced zero-mode waveguide (ZMW) sequencing in 2010, which uses so-called nanoholes containing a single DNA polymerase.
 This allows incorporation of any single nucleotide to be directly observed by detectors attached below the nanoholes.
 Each type of nucleotides is labeled with a specific fluorescent dye that emits fluorescent signals during the incorporation process, which are subsequently measured as sequence readout.
 Reads obtained from PacBio sequencers are usually of 8 to 15 kilobases (kb), with possibilities for up to 70kb.

-Oxford Nanopore Technologies' introduced the GridION in 2012.
+Oxford Nanopore Technologies introduced the GridION in 2012.
 The GridION and its successors MinION and Flongle are portable sequencers for DNA and RNA sequencing which produce reads of more than 2 Mb.
 Notably, such a sequencing device even fits into a single human hand.
 Oxford Nanopore sequencers observe changes in the electrical current that occur when nucleic acids pass through protein nanopores, to identify the nucleotide sequence{cite}`Jain2016`.

 Strengths: